Wood ashes are a soil sweetener commonly used as an amendment to bring acid soil more towards neutral.

 Go to this site to learn how to do your own soil test.

-Wood ashes will also contain calcium, potassium, phosphorus, magnesium and sulfur in variable amounts, depending on the type of wood burned.
+Wood ashes will also contain calcium, phosphorus, magnesium and sulfur in variable amounts, depending on the type of wood burned as well as being a natural source of potassium.

 If a tree while it’s alive has roots reaching to the depth of a water table at one or two meters below the ground, its wood will have all the nutrients carried up from that depth in its tissues, including the fall leaves.